rumpkernel/buildrump.sh/README.md

 If the command `tests` is given, the script will run simple tests to check that e.g. file systems and the TCP/IP stack work correctly.
-If everything was successfully completed, the final output from the script is "Success".
-Note that `tests` cannot be run when `buildrump.sh` is used with a crosscompiler.
+If everything was successfully completed, the final output from the script is "buildrump.sh ran successfully".
+Note that `tests` cannot be run when `buildrump.sh` is used with a crosscompiler or in kernel-only mode (see below).

 To learn more about command line parameters, run the buildrump.sh script with the `-h` flag.